 About this JournalThe term humanistic mathematics could include a broad range of topics; for our purposes it means “the human face of mathematics.”
 Thus our emphasis is on the aesthetic, cultural, historical, literary, pedagogical, philosophical, psychological, and sociological aspects as we look at mathematics as a human endeavor.
 More broadly, we aim to provide a forum for both academic and informal discussions about matters mathematical.

 The Journal of Humanistic Mathematics was inspired by the work of Alvin White, a former professor of mathematics at Harvey Mudd College.
 Dr. White was the founding editor of the Humanistic Mathematics Network Journal (HMNJ), a work of love that he almost single-handedly edited and produced for 15 years.
 Dr. White believed wholeheartedly in the importance of recognizing mathematics as a humanistic discipline and played a significant role in bringing this idea to the forefront of many minds.
-Though this is an independent enterprise, the Journal of Humanistic Mathematics will be building on the spirit and tradition of the HMNJ.
+Though this is an independent enterprise, the Journal of Humanistic Mathematics builds on the spirit and tradition of the HMNJ.